sbancuz/Appunti/Time complexity for PRAM.md

 | $C(n) = P(n)T(n)$ | Cost of processors and time |
 | $W(n)$ | Work = total number of operations |

 >[!example]
 >![[Logarithmic sum]]

+### Amdahl's law

+He was one of the three architects of IBM mainframes in 1967 and he objected to parallelism.
+In his model a computation can be divided in 2 segments:
+- sequential
+- parallelizable

+And so a computation can be divided in either a sequential work done by a singular processor or some batches of work done by others.